-“That’s David Hauser,” my friend Paul responded when I asked him about a man sitting in the corner of the liquor store, speaking to himself.
+“That’s David Hauser,” my friend Paul responded when I asked him about the guy in the corner of the liquor store, speaking to himself.
 “He’s crazy.
 An absolute loon.
 Went crazy about a year ago.
 People say he got so smart that he just snapped one day.”
 Paul snapped his fingers.
 “Like that!” he said.

-I frequented The Family Liquor Store for just this reason: I loved the anomaly.
-I knew little-to-nothing of anomalies in the sheltered life I lived prior to walking into The Family Liquor Store.
-I knew that some people succeeded and others failed, but those in my dad’s inner circle that hadn’t succeeded, were a rung lower on the socioeconomic chain.
+I frequented The Family Liquor Store for just this reason: I loved anomalies.
+I knew little to nothing of anomalies in the sheltered life I lived prior to walking into The Family Liquor Store.
+I knew that some people succeeded and others failed, but those in my dad’s inner circle that failed in life were a rung or two lower.
 I knew nothing of the depths of failure and despair that I would encounter in my friend’s parents’ liquor store, where he happened to work.

 “Why would they lie about things like that?”
 I asked to top off the joke.